Thursday, 30 May 2019

 As his name indicates, he is from a locality in the Yunnan region near Kunming.
 He is unusual in many ways, both because of the remarkable level of preservation and the position in which he was found.

 This fellow was a bit of a tippy arthropod.
-His carapace had flipped over before fossilisation, allowing researchers to to examine this fuxianhuiid's head in great detail without a carapace in the way.
+His carapace had flipped over before fossilization, allowing researchers to examine this fuxianhuiid's head in great detail without a carapace in the way.

 The study, published back in the February 27, 2013 issue of Nature, highlights the discovery of previously controversial limbs under the head.
 These limbs were used to shovel sediment into the mouth as the fuxianhuiid crawled across the seabed.